ConfederacyOfGaia/ghosts-of-saltmarsh/players-guide.md

 ##### Human

 Humans are the most common race in Saltmarsh.
-Because everyone receives a free feat at first level, variant humans are unknown.
+Variant humans are ok, even though everyone receives a free feat at first level.

 ##### Halfling